Teaching with Rosetta and Philae Teach article

 - Show your students Ambition, a short video from ESAw1, and then present Rosetta and Philae’s latest achievement using videos and images from the ESA’s websitesw2,w3.
 Ask your students why they think this expedition is so important and what ESA wants to learn about comets.

 - Present the simulation videow4 showing how Philae suffered a malfunction to two anchoring harpoons and so bounced twice before reaching its final destination on the comet 67P.
-Those two bounces are very important in this project to work out the gravitational constant of the comet.
+Those two bounces are very important in this project to work out the gravitational acceleration of the comet.

 - Organise the class into teams and ask them to search the web for information such as the mass of Philae, the velocity of its descent, and the height and duration of the two bounces.
 Your students should find that Philae left Rosetta 22.5 km above the surface of 67P.
 Philae reached 67P with a velocity (v) of 1 m s-1 and then bounced for 1 hour and 50 minutes, reaching 1 km in height with a velocity of 0.38 m s-1.
 The second bounce lasted 7 minutes with an initial velocity of 0.03 m s-1.